NachtRaveVL/Lepton-FLiR-Arduino/README.md

     // Using memory allocation mode 80x60 8bpp and fahrenheit temperature mode flirController.init(LeptonFLiR_ImageStorageMode_80x60_8bpp, LeptonFLiR_TemperatureMode_Fahrenheit);

-    // Setting use of fast enable/disable methods for chip select flirController.setFastCSFuncs(fastEnableCS, fastDisableCS);

     // Setting use of AGC for histogram equalization (since we only have 8-bit per pixel data anyways) flirController.setAGCEnabled(ENABLED);